-This glossary was created for anyone wanting to learn about the kava plant and to understand the terminology related to buying and drinking kava.
+This kava plant terminology glossary was created for anyone wanting to learn all about the kava plant and to understand the terminology related to buying and drinking kava.
 A handy kava plant reference guide, it provides definitions and explanations of terms that will help you to quickly become fully versed in the kava drinking lingo.

 The kava plant originates from the Polynesian islands where it has many different names.
 Here are some of the more common names along with their associated islands.